Establishing the Quantum Supremacy Frontier with a 281 Pflop/s Simulation: Introduction and Motivations

 \subsection{RCS protocol}

 While these demonstrations show progress in the development of quantum computing, it remains challenging to compare alternative quantum computing platforms and to evaluate advances with respect to the current dominant (classical) computing paradigm.
-The leading proposal to fulfill this critical need is quantum random circuit sampling (RCS) \cite{aaronson2017complexity, bouland_quantum_2018, movassagh_efficient_2018, boixo_characterizing_2018}, that is, to approximately sample bitstrings from the output distribution generated by a random quantum circuit.
+The leading proposal to fulfill this critical need is quantum random circuit sampling (RCS) \cite{aaronson2017complexity, bouland_quantum_2018, movassagh_efficient_2018, boixo_characterizing_2018, arute2019quantum}, that is, to approximately sample bitstrings from the output distribution generated by a random quantum circuit.
 This is a "hello world" program for quantum computers, because it is the task they are designed to do.
 This proposal also counts with the strongest theoretical support in complexity theory for an exponential separation between classical and quantum computation \cite{aaronson2017complexity, bremner_achieving_2017}.
+It is precisely this ``hello world'' program that was used in Ref.~\cite{arute2019quantum} to demonstrate Quantum Supremacy.
 Classically, it requires a simulation of the quantum computation, and the computational cost increases exponentially in the number of qubits for quantum circuits of sufficient depth.
 Storing the wave function from the output of a random quantum circuit with 40 qubits requires 8.8 TB at single precision ($2^{40} \times 8$ bytes), and 50 qubits require 9 PB.
 Although new algorithms such as qFlex are designed to avoid these memory requirements, calculating the necessary large number of probabilities for the output bitstrings of quantum circuits of sufficient depth with 40 qubits or more can only be achieved with HPC resources.

 The RCS protocol to benchmark NISQ computers consists of the following steps: \begin{enumerate} \item Generate random circuits fitted to a given NISQ architecture, \item Execute random circuits, collecting bitstrings, time to solution, and energy consumption of the quantum computer, \item Calculate probabilities of collected bitstrings using a classical simulation (qFlex) to measure the NISQ performance or fidelity (see below), \item Perform a classical noisy simulation (qFlex) based on calculated (point 3) fidelity to collect equivalent classical computational metrics of relevance -- total floating point operations/time-to-solution/power consumption. \end{enumerate}